sameerprasadkoppolu/portfolio/_portfolio/portfolio-7.md

 ---
 title: "Finetuning T5-Small For Dialogue/Chat Summarization"
-excerpt: "Finetuned the Google T5-Small Pretrained model for Dialogue Summarization using Samsung's SAMsum corpus of dialogues to resulting in an increase of 16 percentage points in the Test Sets' ROUGE-LSum score as compared to the Pre-Finetuned Model's Summaries."
+excerpt: "Finetuned Google T5-Small Pretrained model for Dialogue Summarization using Samsung's SAMsum corpus of dialogues to resulting in an increase of 16 percentage points in the Test Sets' ROUGE-LSum score as compared to the Pre-Finetuned Model's Summaries."
 collection: portfolio
 ---